Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Functional Inequality: Gradient Dominance Condition

 We first show that cases $K \geq 3$ can be reduced to $K=3$.
 To do so, we use the original formulation \eqref{eqn-discrete-inequality}.
 We fix $x_i > 0$, $\alpha_f > 0$, and $M = \sum_{i=1}^K \rho_i f'( x_i )$, and consider the following linear programming problem with respect to variables $\{\rho_i\}_{i=1}^K$

 The linear programming problem has a feasible solution and the constraint set is bounded.
 We claim that there is a minimizer that has at most $3$ nonzero $\rho_i$.
 Otherwise, without loss of generality, we assume for the minimizer $\rho$, it holds $\rho_j > 0$ for $1 \leq j \leq 4$.
-We can adjust them in the direction $\vec{d} = [d_1,\,d_2,\,d_3,\,d_4]$ satisfying $\sum_{j=1}^K d_j = 0$, $\sum_{j=1}^K \frac{d_j}{x_j} = 0$, and $\sum_{j=1}^K d_j f'(x_j) = 0$ to reduce the objective function or increase the number of nonzero $\rho_i$.
-This leads to a contradition so the claim is true.
+We can perturb $\rho$ in the direction $\vec{d} = [d_1,\,d_2,\,d_3,\,d_4]$ satisfying $\sum_{j=1}^K d_j = 0$, $\sum_{j=1}^K \frac{d_j}{x_j} = 0$, and $\sum_{j=1}^K d_j f'(x_j) = 0$.
+Since there are three linear equations in four variables, there exists a nonzero solution $\vec{d}$.
+Then, for any $\epsilon$, the perturbed vector $\rho + \epsilon\vec{d}$ still satisfies the constrains \cref{eq:lp-constraints}.
+By treating both the objective function in \cref{eq:lp-obj} and $\rho$ as functions of $\epsilon$, and choosing $\epsilon$ appropriately (either negative or positive), we can decrease the objective function or increase the number of zero entries in $\rho$.
+This leads to a contradiction so the claim is true.
 This means that we only need to prove the inequality for the case $K=3$.
 Using the equivalent formulation \eqref{eq:gradient-dominant-condition-f0}, assuming \eqref{eq:n=2-GDC} holds, we need to show